-Any orders that don't arrive by 25 November will not be delivered - so you'll need to try claiming your money back
+Any orders that haven't arrived by 25 November will not be delivered - so you'll need to try claiming your money back

-The administrator has now confirmed that any orders that don't arrive by 25 November will not be fulfilled, meaning you'll have to try and claim your money back for any orders you don't receive - we've got more on how to do that below.
+The administrator has confirmed that any orders that haven't arrived by 25 November will not be fulfilled, meaning you'll have to try and claim your money back - we've got more on how to do that below.

 Returns won't be processed